b3h3moth/UnixCentric/README.md

 Everything is focused on Unix systems.
 Unix Operating Systems, Unix OS development, Systems Programming, C Language Programming.

+> Pretty much everything on the web uses those two things: C and UNIX.
+> The browsers are written in C. The UNIX kernel - that pretty much the entire
+> Internet runs on - is written in C. `Rob Pike`

 ## Source code

 Learning the art of the C language programming and the Unix Systems Programming.